igomezv/igomezv.github.io/aboutme.md

 ### News

+- **"23/08/2022"** Poster presentation in the 25th annual International Conference on Particle Physics and Cosmology (COSMO'22), in the Planetarium of Rio de Janeiro, Brazil.
+Title of our work: [*Neural networks in cosmological data analysis*](https://www.academia.edu/86371757/Neural_networks_in_cosmological_data_analysis).
 - **25/05/2022** Graduation of my student Javier Montaño in the master's degree in astrophysics at the International University of Valencia.
 Thesis title: Cosmological analysis with SNeIa and neural networks.
 - **12/02/2022**.
 Publication of the paper [*Observational cosmology with artificial neural networks*](https://www.mdpi.com/2218-1997/8/2/120) in the *Universe* journal.
 - **17/01/2022**.
 Start of the semester course *Identification, Control and Design of Systems (Deep Learning)* of the master's degree in Process Modeling and Optimization of CIMAT-Ags.
 Together with Dr. Lilí Guadarrama.